ecmwf/earthkit-data/docs/plugins/sources_plugin.rst

 Example
 -------

-The ``earthkit-data-demo-source`` package demonstrates how to implement a ``sources plugin`` with the source code located at https://github.com/ecmwf/earthkit-data-demo-source.

-This data source plugin allows accessing data from a SQL database using earthkit-data.
+The ``earthkit-data-demo-source`` package demonstrates how to implement a ``sources plugin``.
+Its source code is located at https://github.com/ecmwf/earthkit-data-demo-source.
+This plugin enables earthkit-data to access data from an SQL database.

-This demo is not hosted on PyPI but we can directly install it from github:
+This demo package is not hosted on PyPI but we need to install it from github:

 .. code-block:: shell